hjysam/Effective_Algorithms_for_Stock_Trading/readme.md

 ![time series 1](Images/ts1.png)

 Even compare to Pearson correlation, TEMA5, it is about 1 as compare to PCA and AE.
-So it is confirm that the best prediction method for experiment 2.
+So it is confirm that the best prediction method.

 ![correlation](Images/cor.png)